EricCheyne/Text-Generator/README.md

     - Besides creating the model, we should also check that it works correctly.
 To test it, let's take a string as user input and print all the possible tails and their corresponding counts.
 If the model does not contain the specified head print the following error message Key Error.
 The requested word is not in the model.
 Please input another word. and ask for another until it is valid.
 Repeat until the string exit is input.

     - You should only print the output of the current stage and not the previous one, but like in the previous stage, the name of the file that contains the corpus should be given as user input.

+  - Example - The output of the program should look something like this.
+The number of tabs and spaces does not matter, but newline characters do. - Input: corpus.txt - Input: Night - Output: Head: Night
+    Tail: King Count: 17
+    Tail: gathers Count: 9
+    Tail: King's Count: 4
+    Tail: is Count: 2

 - Stage 4/6: Generate random text